Kendall Jenner’s Butt Photo Surfaces Amid Plastic Surgery Rumors

 Kendall feels bad for her social media haters.
 She couldn’t believe what she found when she stumbled upon an Instagram account devoted to hating her famous family.

 “I found this Instagram page devoted to Kardashian bashing and it has a lot of followers,” Jenner wrote.
-“I just felt sad for whoever’s behind it—who has the time?
+“I just felt sad for whoever’s behind it — who has the time?
 People forget that they’re talking about real people who have real feelings and actually live their everyday lives (for the most part) just like everyone else.”

 What are your thoughts on Kendall Jenner’s cheeky Coachella look?
 Sound off below in the comments section.